-Rockefeller Capital Management is primarily owned by funds affiliated with Viking Global Investors, as well as by a trust representing the Rockefeller family and by firm management.
+Rockefeller Capital Management, offering portfolio management and family office services, is primarily owned by funds affiliated with Viking Global Investors, as well as by a trust representing the Rockefeller family and by firm management.
 The firm includes Rockefeller Family Office, which services multi-generational wealthy families, and Rockefeller Asset Management, which offers investment management services to high net worth individuals and families, both directly and via the private wealth advisor platform.

-In the two years since launching, the firm has grown quickly by aggressively recruiting wirehouse advisors and purchasing established firms, some of which still operate under their own names.
-The firm has 116 employees, including 74 of whom serve as investment advisors.
+In the years since launching, the firm has grown quickly by aggressively recruiting wirehouse advisors and purchasing established firms, some of which still operate under their own names.
+The firm has around 330 employees, including about 75 of whom serve as investment advisors.

 What types of clients does Rockefeller Capital Management serve?

-Rockefeller Capital Management still counts the Rockefeller family as a client, and it aims to offer similar services to other families managing intergenerational wealth.
-However, while high net worth individuals make up nearly two-thirds of the firm’s individual investor clientele, the remainder are individual investors who do not have a high net worth (for reference, the SEC defines high net worth individuals as those with at least $750,000 under management or a net worth of over $1.5 million).
+The firm still counts the Rockefeller family as a client, and it aims to offer similar services to other families managing intergenerational wealth.
+However, while high net worth individuals make up well over half of the firm’s individual investor clientele, the remainder are individual investors who do not have a high net worth.
+For reference, the SEC defines a high net worth individual as someone who has at least $750,000 under management with an advisor, or a net worth of at least $1.5 million.